francisco-perez-sorrosal/ai-resources/book-scaffold/src/vocabulary.md

 ![Autoencoder (Source: https://towardsdatascience.com/intuitively-understanding-variational-autoencoders-1bfe67eb5daf)](images/autoencoder.png)

+# B

+## Backpropagation

+A procedure to adjust the weights of a neural network by propagating the error obtained in the forward pass, backwards.
+After calculating the error in the output layer, e.g. by contrasting the output of the forward pass with the known so-called gold labels by means of a cost function, the gradient on the input weights of the last layer to the output units is calculated; then the weights of that layer are adjusted; this process is repeated backwards layer after layer until reaching the input layer.

+# Causality

+Correlations is not causation.
+In ML causality tries to understand the relationships between data in order to create models that generalize well.

+# E

+## Expert System

 # G

+## Generalization

+The capability of an already trained ML model of adapting to previously unseen data taken from the same distribution as the data used to train it.

 ## Generative Adversarial Network (GAN)
 A special architecture of ANN aimed to *generate new data* with similar statistics as of the ones found in a particular